-Introduction to the theoretical analysis of the aggregate economy.
+This course is an introduction to the theoretical analysis of the aggregate economy.
 Topics include the essential mathematics of macro analysis; national income accounting; general equilibrium of the product, money and labor markets; Keynesian, Classical, and Monetarist theories; stabilization policies; and economic growth.
-Prerequisite: ECO 110, ECO 120; MTH 175 or MTH 207.
+Prerequisite: ECO 110, ECO 120; MTH 160, MTH 175 or MTH 207.
 Offered Fall, Spring.

 ECO 307 Cr.3

-An introduction to regression analysis and its application to economic and business research.
-Topics include using secondary data sources, simple and multiple regression, forecasting, time series analysis, and interpretation and communication of results.
-The course develops various empirical techniques and culminates with a final research report.
+This course is an introduction to regression analysis and its application to economic and business research.
+Topics include using secondary data sources, simple and multiple regression, and interpretation and communication of results.
+The course develops various empirical techniques and culminates with a final research paper.
 Prerequisite: STAT 145 or STAT 245; ENG 110 or ENG 112.
 Offered Fall, Spring.

 ECO 308 Cr.3

 Intermediate Microeconomic Analysis

-Behavior of consumers, producers and markets.
-Topics include: theories of demand, production and cost, firm decisions, market structures, distribution, general equilibrium, welfare and externalities.
-Prerequisite: ECO 110, ECO 120; MTH 175 or MTH 207.
+This course covers behavior of consumers, producers and markets.
+Topics include theories of demand, production and cost, firm decisions, market structures, distribution, general equilibrium, welfare, and externalities.
+Prerequisite: ECO 110, ECO 120; MTH 160, MTH 175 or MTH 207.
 Offered Fall, Spring.

 ECO 310 Cr.3

 Application of economic principles for making effective management decisions with regard to strategies dealing with a firm's external environment and internal organization.
 Topics include: decisions under risk and uncertainty, vertical integration and outsourcing, pricing strategies, creating and capturing value, incentive conflicts and contracts, and issues in personnel economics.
 Prerequisite: ECO 110; STAT 145.
 Offered Occasionally.